jonahallibone/react-tilty/README.md

 ## How to Use

-This component is imported as a React component
+This component is imported and used like any standard React component

 ```
 import React, { Component } from "react";